appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/meta-data-information.md

 ---
-title: Meta Data Information
+title: Metadata Information
-description: Detailed guide on filling out meta data for app distribution platforms within the Appcircle dashboard.
+description: Detailed guide on filling out metadata for app distribution platforms within the Appcircle dashboard.
-tags: [meta data, app distribution, appcircle dashboard]
+tags: [metadata, app distribution, appcircle dashboard]
 ---

 import Screenshot from '@site/src/components/Screenshot';

-# Meta Data Information
+# Metadata Information

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-3667-meta-data-information-menu.png' />

 ## Overview

-The Meta Data Information section in the Appcircle dashboard is essential for defining the presence of your application on digital distribution platforms.
+The Metadata Information section in the Appcircle dashboard is essential for defining the presence of your application on digital distribution platforms.
 This document will guide you through each field and its significance to ensure your app's metadata is complete and effective.

 :::note
-The Meta Data Information section is available for iOS apps only currently.
+The Metadata Information section is available for iOS apps only currently.
 We will be adding support for Android apps in the future.
 :::

-## iOS Meta Data Information
+## iOS Metadata Information

 ### Localization Settings